Limited time offer: Try Novel in 5 for free for one week when you enroll by August 15, 2020.

 Your time is valuable, and your goal of writing a novel is achievable.
 Novel in Five provides you with the tools, incentive, accountability, and community you need to complete your novel in exactly five months.

-In the popular Novel in 9 course, students write 2,500 words per week for eight weeks to complete a novel in 8 months, devoting the ninth month to revision.
-Novel in 5 is the accelerated version of Novel in 9, designed for writers who have more hours per week to devote to writing.
-By breaking the big task of writing a novel into bi-weekly small tasks, you will make real, recognizable progress that will keep you motivated.
+By breaking the big task of writing a novel into small weekly tasks, you will make real, recognizable progress that will keep you motivated.
 4,000 words per week is manageable for committed, driven writers without being overwhelming.
 At the end of each month, you will have made serious progress on your novel.

 What students are saying about Novel in 9:

 "Novel in Nine was much more than a “class” for me, it was a transformation.
 I had tried for years and years to write a novel, always unsuccessfully.
 Under Michelle's guidance, I was able to complete my first novel, in a seamless, uncomplicated, and manageable workflow.
 Her experienced directives help me move through my writing to that final goal.
 I am forever grateful for this class, and for Michelle’s help.
 I’d do it again."
 Polly K.